 A reference location or elevation which is used as a starting point for subsequent measurements.
 Sea level is a datum for elevation measurements.
 Datums can also be arbitrary such as the starting point for stream stage measurements or based upon a physical feature such as the base of a rock unit.
 Shown in the photo is a "bench mark".
 A location of accurately measured elevation, latituded and longitude that is labeled with a carefully placed marker.

-The sudden downslope movement of rock and soil on a steep slope.
+The very sudden downslope movement of rock and soil on a steep slope.
 A debris avalanche differs from a debris flow mainly on the basis of its speed.

 A horizontal to subhorizntal fault or shear zone.
 The rocks above the fault might have been moved thousands of meters or more relative to the rocks below the fault.
 This often produces a situation where the rocks above the fault have entirely different structures than the rocks below the fault.
 Decollments usually develop at convergent plate boundaries where compressional forces detach and move large slabs of surface rock.
 In the Appalachians, basal detachment faults (decollments) have produced situations where the rocks above the fault have been moved miles to the west with a style of folding and faulting that is consistent with compression.
 The lowest fault in the image is a decollment that underlies the New Jersey Highlands.

 The removal of clay- and silt-size particles from a soil by wind erosion.
 The term can also be used in reference to the removal by wind of any unconsolidated material.
 The surface that remains after all unprotected fine material is removed is known as a "desert pavement."